microsoft/intellisense-analyzer/README.md

 # Intellisense Analyzer
-Tool for measuring the performance and memory usage of the Typescript tsserver process.
+A headless cli tool for measuring the performance and memory usage of the Typescript tsserver process.
 This tool can measure the performance of tsserver when opening any file in your project.

 ## Installing
 ```